iMage101/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script describes commands to navigate shell
+This script lists all file in present working directory